jramkiss/jramkiss.github.io/notebook/index.md

 permalink: /posts/
 ---

-Exploring in machine learning and statistics.
+Exploring machine learning and statistics.

 <ul>
   {% for post in site.categories.notebook %}